andreock/Bruce_Wiki/bruce.conf.md

-If there is no `config.conf` file on the SD card, Bruce will create this simple json file:
+If there is no `bruce.conf` file on the SD card, Bruce will create this simple json file:

 ```json
 [
   {